Nii-Wremedi/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. ls is for listing files, . is for current directory .. is for parent directory /NAME OF DIRECTORY is to specify a directory
 13. file command recognizes th type of file and lists or prints it
 14. ln command is used to create a link between files. ln -s creates a symbolic link
+15. cp is used to copy, * is the symbol for wildcard used to copy all files -un is used to specify files that did not exist in the parent directory